 For the past 70+ years, Omega has produced a staggering array of Seamasters to suit a variety of needs; from solid gold dress watches to solid blocks of stainless steel used for dive watches, from soccer timers to world timers, the Seamaster has seen them all.
 While other watch companies have various families to cater to various customers, Omega’s Seamaster is unique in its versatility: at one point or another there has been a Seamaster for just about everyone.

 In the hierarchy of Omega dress watches, the Seamasters were somewhere in the middle; above the Geneve but below the Constellation.
 Seamasters and Constellations shared many of the same movements, but Seamasters were not chronometer tested nor as elaborately finished.

-This Omega comes with its leather strap, nylon NATO strap, springbar tool, and Pelican travel case.
+This Omega comes with a generic stainless-steel bracelet strap, nylon ZULU strap, springbar tool, and Pelican travel case.

 DIAL: Original detailed Omega and Seamaster Cosmic-signed silver “sunburst” dial, with original hands.

-BAND: Light brown leather strap, with cream-colored accent, 18mm.
+BAND: Generic stainless-steel bracelet, which will accomadate up to an approx. 7.5 inch wrist.
 This Seamaster also comes with a dark blue and red nylon NATO strap, with stainless-steel hardware.

-MOVEMENT: Original 24-jeweled Omega Calibre 565 automatic mechanical movement, which beats at 19,800 bph; we have fully serviced this watch.
+MOVEMENT: Original 24-jeweled Omega Calibre 565 automatic mechanical movement, which beats at 19,800 bph.

 CROWN: Original Omega-signed stainless-steel crown.